Federal Government Implements More Inclusive Standards for Collecting Race and Ethnicity Data

 Ever since I can remember, when I have come to the “What is your race and/or ethnicity?” question on a government form or survey, I’ve paused.
 As an Iranian American, I always wondered why there wasn’t a “Middle Eastern” option, as I have never felt that the provided categories quite captured my identity.
 Sometimes, there would also be a note: “White, including Middle Eastern origin.”
 This directive left me confused as it conflicted with my life experience.
 How can I be “White” when the people in my community, especially visibly Muslim populations, have been subject to hate crimes specifically because we are not White?
-How can that be true when terrorist jokes were thrown around callously after 9/11, or when my Iranian-born parents have been detained in airports for no other discernable reason than their ethnic heritage?
+How can that be true when terrorist jokes were thrown around callously after 9/11, or when my Iranian-born family have been detained in airports for no other discernable reason than their ethnic heritage?
 To me, it felt like choosing “White” erased the context of my experience as a Middle Eastern American.
 Left without a clear alternative, I’d hesitantly select “Other” or “Prefer not to say.”

 Fortunately, this will no longer be a question I grapple with after the White House Office of Management and Budget (OMB) issued new standards updating how federal agencies will collect and report data on race and ethnicity.
 Earlier this year, OMB’s new Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity, among other things, added a new “Middle Eastern or North African” (MENA) category that will appear on federal forms and surveys, like the US Census.